Robert-Beier/xojo-url-scheme/README.md

 ### Windows

-- run as administrator at first run to make registry entrances (in a final application, this should happen in the installer)
+- run as administrator at first run to make registry entries (in a final application, this should happen in the installer)
 - type myscheme:hello_world in browser url bar

 ## Modifications for usage in your application